Police, FBI search for 6-year-old missing Everman boy's remains behind home

 What we know:

-Images from SKY 4 show FBI agents digging and sifting through the dirt outside Noel's former home in the 3700 block of Wisteria Drive in Everman.
+Images from SKY 4 on Tuesday afternoon showed FBI agents digging and sifting through the dirt outside Noel's former home in the 3700 block of Wisteria Drive in Everman.

-Everman Police Chief Al Brooks confirmed the search is linked to the little boy’s disappearance, but he said it's just another part of the investigative process.
+Everman Police Chief Al Brooks said the search is a joint effort between his department, the Tarrant County Sheriff's Office, and the FBI.
+He confirmed it's linked to the little boy’s disappearance, but said it's just another part of the investigative process.

-He said no new leads or information brought them back to this location.
+Chief Brooks said there were no new leads or information that brought them back to this location.

 Everman Missing Boy